 Last month I sailed without comment past my 10th anniversary on Facebook — the system of course tells you.
 It's big on anniversaries, birthdays, anything to keep you using it, plugged in.
-There was something bittersweet about it, thinking of how much time I've dumped into that sinkhole.
+There was something bittersweet, thinking about how much time I've dumped into that sinkhole.
 What could I have done instead?
 Learned to play the piano and well too, probably.

 That said, I have to admit, the latest data-mining scandal hasn't affected me much.
 I'm not sure I understand it, not sure how my "liking" Tom Waits' page somehow helped the Russians elect Trump.